Nissan plans to slash costs after first loss in 11 years

 It will shut plants in Spain and Indonesia, leave the South Korean market, and pull its Datsun brand from Russia as part of a strategy unveiled on Wednesday to share production globally with its partners Renault and Mitsubishi Motors.
 "I will make every effort to return Nissan to a growth path," Nissan Chief Executive Makoto Uchida said, adding that the company had learned from its past mistakes of chasing global market share at all costs.

 "We must admit failures and take corrective actions," he said, adding that starting with top-level managers, the company had to break its inward-looking culture which in the past has stymied efforts to deepen cooperation with France's Renault.
-Uchida said improving the company's cash flow was its biggest challenge.
-He reiterated that Nissan's cash liquidity was good even though it had a negative free cash flow of 641 billion yen in the year ended in March.
+Uchida said improving cash flow was its biggest challenge, though the company expected to return to have positive free cash flow in the second half of the year, compared with a negative 641 billion yen in the year to the end of March.

+With 1.1 trillion yen in net cash in its automotive business, untapped credit lines of up to 1.3 trillion yen, and about 700 billion yen in new funding since April, the automaker said it had ample cash to cushion the blow from the coronavirus.
+However, Uchida and Chief Financial Officer Stephen Ma acknowledged that more funding might be needed if the pandemic continues to weigh on sales in the coming months.

 Nissan, Renault, and Mitsubishi Motors said on Wednesday they would work more closely on developing and producing cars to reduce costs and ensure their alliance's continued existence.
 Renault is due to announce its own restructuring plans on Friday which are expected to include job cuts despite resistance from the French government.